 Under PESCO a lot has been done in a very short timeframe.
-It is however important to underline that PESCO is much more than an umbrella for projects, it is primarily about common planning, increasing spending, collaborating more, and using existing capabilities, if needed, all in a structured and more efficient manner.
+It is however important to underline that PESCO is much more than an umbrella for projects, it is primarily about common planning, increasing spending, collaborating more, and using existing capabilities, if needed, all in a structured and more efficient manner projects for the first time, is not yet in its full cycle.
+While the research window is already in its test phase with the Preparatory Action, the capability window will do the same with the start of the European Defence Industrial Development Programme (EDIDP) next year.

-The third initiative, the European Defence Fund, which provides major EU-funding to defence ach from priorities to impact
+The third initiative, the European Defence Fund, which provides major EU-funding to defence